pelzma/pelzma.github.io/index.md

 - Architectural History

 ### Education
+- MS in Data Science, est. 2022, *The University of Texas at Austin*
-- BS in Mathematics, 2020 *The University of Nebraska Omaha*
+- BS in Mathematics, 2020, *The University of Nebraska Omaha*
-- MS in Historic Preservation, 2009 *Clemson University/College of Charleston*
+- MS in Historic Preservation, 2009, *Clemson University/College of Charleston*
-- BA in History, 2006 *The University of North Carolina at Chapel Hill*
+- BA in History, 2006, *The University of North Carolina at Chapel Hill*

 ### Publications
 - Pelz, Matthew and Velcsov, Dora.
 Entropy Analysis of Boolean Network Reduction According to the Determinative Power of Nodes. *Submitted 2020*